EricGebhart/cascalog-check/README.md

 ### Additional behavior.

-I have established through lots of iteration that adding a new function `(defn a [x] x)` and evaluating that new code causes the unrelated code to fail.
+I have established through lots of iteration that adding a new function `(defn a [x] x)` will cause unrelated code to fail whether the new function is evaluated or not.
 Loading the function, and reloading the entire file does not always work.
-What does always work is the file reload after the file has been saved.
+What does always work is a file reload after the file has been saved.
 But not the save following the cider prompt which asks to save the file before reloading.
 It takes one more reload after that to get the code working again.

 Doing everything at once can streamline the path to success.
 Load the new function `(C-c C-c)`, Load the file with a save `C-c C-k`, Load the file again with no save `C-c C-k`.
 Avoiding the cider save prompt makes it faster.
 Add a function, save the file, reload the file with `C-c C-k`.